pranavvaddamanu123/NL2SQL-with-Qwen/README.md

 Key Features
 Handles multi-table Excel files by creating separate SQL tables for each sheet.

 Uses FAISS with Grappa embeddings to semantically match user queries with relevant schemas.

 Keyword-based force matching to improve schema retrieval accuracy.

-SQL generation using a code-optimized LLM.
+SQL generation using a code-optimized LLM (Qwen-2.5b-Coder-1.5b-Instruct).

 Lightweight reward model to simulate reinforcement learning feedback.

 Logs query, SQL, and reward for future fine-tuning

 This code requires a connection to a PostgreSQL database to return query results.
 To connect to the database, provide your credentials in the format indicated in the.env file.